How To Move Small Business Server to Microsoft Azure

 What is Small Business Server 2011?

-It’s worth taking a moment to remind ourselves what SBS 2011 included:
+It’s worth taking a moment to remind ourselves what Small Business Server 2011 included:

 Software has a shelf life.
 In a cloud world, software gets updated all the time.
 There are no major migrations or upgrades.
 Instead, patches and features are continuously integrated so that the end-users always have the latest functionality.